• Skip to primary navigation

 Delicious coconut custard pie sliced and ready to eat and enjoy!

 This Old Fashioned Coconut Custard Pie is one that I am proud to call my own.
-I have made this countless times and have worked on the flavors.
+I have made it countless times and have worked on the flavors.

 My kids have loved being taste testers.
 Sort of like the Italian Rainbow Cookies and Pecan Crescent Cookies.
 The family now enjoys those cookies all the time.